HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 ## Dependencies

-Implementation of this RFC is dependent on (RFC: Bundle Types)[https://github.com/HumanCellAtlas/dcp-community/pull/86].
+Implementation of this RFC is dependent on [RFC: Bundle Types](https://github.com/HumanCellAtlas/dcp-community/pull/86).